 College is a big investment, but fortunately there are options for funding education.
 Financial aid, grants, work-study programs, and scholarships may be enough to pay for all or a portion of tuition and room and board.

-There is more than $3 billion in athletic scholarships available to Division I and II student athletes, though it varies by sport.
+There are some full-ride and partial athletic scholarships available to Division I and II student athletes.
 Athletics classified as headcount sports offer full ride scholarships to a certain number of athletes per team, whereas equivalency sports traditionally extend partial scholarships.
 Head count sports include the following:

 • Division I basketball